Fees image

 Intake Telehealth

-Aetna – Please note: I am only in-network with Aetna if it is your primary insurance.
+In-network with Aetna.
 If Aetna is your secondary insurance, I am considered out-of-network.

 Payment

-I accept credit or debit cards, including Health Spending Account (HSA) and Flexible Spending Account (FSA) cards as permitted by your insurer.
-You will have access to a secure, HIPAA-compliant client portal so you can track payments and view completed documents.
+I accept major credit and debit cards, including Health Spending Account (HSA) and Flexible Spending Account (FSA) cards, as permitted by your insurer.
+You will have access to a secure, HIPAA-compliant client portal to track payments and view completed documents.

 Good Faith Estimate